biphasicSleeper/lab-01-market-product-and-git/docs/me-and-market.md

 # My role and skills
-## My role
+## My chosen role
-My role is Frontend Developer.
+- My role is Frontend Developer.
 I chose it because I like creating UI and I've always enjoyied seeing intuitive website interfaces.
+- What is HTTP? - beginner
+- What is Domain Name? - beginner
+- What is hosting? - beginner
+- React: React is a JavaScript tool from Facebook for building UIs, especially for single-page apps.
+- Vite: Vite is a modern build tool using native ES modules for instant server starts and fast Hot Module Replacement.
+- Lighthouse: Lighthouse is an open-source, automated tool for improving the quality of web pages.
 ## Skills I already have
 - What is HTTP? - beginner
 - What is Domain Name? - beginner